Manufacturing Technology

 MAMT 101 Introduction to Manufacturing2 Credits

-The course is designed to give the student a broad overview of the world of manufacturing.
-The course will include people, materials, machines, design, organization, waste, quality, and other subjects which effect society and production of a product.
+Broad overview of the world of manufacturing.
+The course will include: people, materials, machines, design, organization, waste, quality, and other subjects which affect society and production of a product.

 MAMT 102 Machining Fundamentals1 Credit